Introduction to Teradata Referential Integrity

 2. What is Batch Referential Integrity?

-The advantage of this method is that the performance loss can be considerably lower.
-Teradata also does not need an index sub-table for Batch Referential Integrity.
+This method offers the advantage of significantly lower performance loss, as Teradata does not require an index sub-table for Batch Referential Integrity.

-If the foreign key violates populated tables, the ALTER TABLE
+If the foreign key contravenes populated tables, the ALTER TABLE operation will terminate with Error 3513, and no error table will be generated.

 The syntax for adding Batch Referential Integrity – WITH CHECK OPTION